How the heck was that controversial Balenciaga ad even approved?

 As a student in the international program of the Faculty of Communication Arts at Chulalongkorn University, I had no major.
 That meant I had to take classes on journalism, production, and marketing at the same time.
 Like every other person who is now nearing their thirties, I barely remember what I studied at university.
 But what I clearly remember from my time studying marketing was just how much decision-making was involved and how many people were involved in it.
 It’s a team effort; there are a lot of eyes, a lot of minds, and a lot of opinions in the room.
 That can be exhilarating, frustrating, and productive.

-The controversial Balenciaga will haunt the fashion house for years to come
+The controversial Balenciaga advert will haunt the fashion house for years to come

 Balenciaga has found itself trying to recover from severe backlash after the release of these photos.
 Kim Kardashian, a frequent collaborator with the brand, has said that she’s reassessing her relationship with them.
 Bella Hadid has deleted her Instagram posts where she’s wearing items from their spring 2023 campaign.
 And then there’s the #CancelBalenciaga hashtag and the numerous tweets of outraged people.